david-04/shortycut/src/docs/configuration.md

 ## ![](img/arrow.svg) shortcutFormat.keyword.caseSensitive

-This property enables or disables case-sensitivity for keywords.
+This property enables or disables case sensitivity for keywords.
 The default value is `false`, meaning that keywords are not case-sensitive.
-A `news` shortcut could be opened by entering variations like `News` or `NEWS`.
+A new shortcut could be opened by entering variations like `News` or `NEWS`.
 On the other hand, if the property is set to `true`, keywords must be entered exactly as they are defined in `shortcuts.js`.

 ## ![](img/arrow.svg) shortcutFormat.keyword.openingDelimiter and shortcutFormat.keyword.closingDelimiter